 St. John Chrysostom proclaimed the Gospel fearlessly despite the jealousy and hatred directed at him by the supposedly Christian Empress and Imperial Court of Constantinople around AD 400.
 In the face of government threats he proclaims “If Christ is with me, whom shall I fear?”
-His faithfulness cost him dearly–he was sentenced to an exile so severe that it eventually cost him his life.
+His faithfulness cost him dearly — he was sentenced to an exile so severe that it eventually cost him his life.
 The following is read on September 13, his feast day.

 I have only contempt for the world’s threats, I find its blessings laughable.
 I have no fear of poverty, no desire for wealth.
 I am not afraid of death nor do I long to live, except for your good.
 I concentrate therefore on the present situation, and I urge you, my friends, to have confidence.

 Do you not hear the Lord saying: Where two or three are gathered in my name, there am I in their midst?
 Will he be absent, then, when so many people united in love are gathered together?
 I have his promise; I am surely not going to rely on my own strength!
 I have what he has written; that is my staff, my security, my peaceful harbor.
 Let the world be in upheaval.
 I hold to his promise and read his message; that is my protecting wall and garrison.
 What message?
 Know that I am with you always, until the end of the world!

 Whom shall I Fear?